nicolashery/example-build-workflow/README.md

 It's nice to have a single place to run commands.
 It also means that I can change the underlying script or command without needing to remember a new thing to type into the terminal.

-## Code versus configuration

-I prefer tools that allow me to work in a `.js` file (vs. a `.json` configuration file for example).

-It's a lot more flexible.
-You can set values on run-time, for example `var version = require('./package.json').version` or `var foo = process.env.FOO`.
-I also use it to put all the info for vendor files in a single place, `files.js` and import it in different scripts.

-## develop.js
+## Start developing with a single command

-For development, one thing that's important to me is that you can start coding by having just one command to type in a terminal: `npm start` (runs `node develop.js`).
+For development, one thing that's important to me is that you can start coding by having just one command to type in a terminal: `npm start`.

-A lot of workflows require you to have one terminal running a "watch & rebuild" task, and another terminal running a server.
-Even that feels too much for me.
-I also like the idea of not having any temporary files being saved in my project folder, having everything built in-memory.
+Some workflows require you to have one terminal running a "watch & rebuild" task, and another terminal running a server, I prefer having just one command and one terminal if I can.
+I also like the idea of not having any temporary files being saved in my project folder, i.e. having everything built in-memory.

-The `develop.js` is simply a [Connect](http://www.senchalabs.org/connect/) server, which Webpack integrates nicely to, thanks to its [webpack-dev-middleware](http://webpack.github.io/docs/webpack-dev-middleware.html).
+With Webpack I can use the [webpack-dev-server](http://webpack.github.io/docs/webpack-dev-server.html), which does all of that for me.

-The Webpack middleware also has caching and incremental builds, which is important for performance: after the first build, it's only rebuilding the files that changed, making the requests to the server faster.
-(Browserify also has incremental builds with [watchify](https://github.com/substack/watchify), but that's only on the command-line and to my knowledge you can't integrate it in a Connect server).
+The Webpack dev server also has caching and incremental builds, which is important for performance: after the first build, it's only rebuilding the files that changed, making the requests to the server faster.
+(Browserify also has incremental builds with [watchify](https://github.com/substack/watchify), but that will only work on JS files).

-## build.js
+## Cross-platform Bash scripts

 As I said before, there are a lot of build tools out there ([Grunt](http://gruntjs.com/), [Gulp](http://gulpjs.com/), [Broccoli](https://github.com/broccolijs/broccoli) to state some popular ones).

-Lately I found that if the build is simple enough, I like to use [ShellJS](http://documentup.com/arturadib/shelljs).
+Lately I found that if the build is simple enough (note that Webpack takes care of most of the build anyway), I like to use [ShellJS](http://documentup.com/arturadib/shelljs).
 A lot of developers are used to working with UNIX commands like `cat`, `rm`, `mkdir`, etc., so there's nothing really new to learn.
 It's like a `bash` script, except it's cross-platform.
 You can even create a script that has the structure of a `Makefile` if you want to.

 In terms of speed (Gulp aims to be fast, thanks to its use of streams), I haven't had any problems with it.
 I find that for a fresh build, the `npm install` part is usually what takes the longest.

-## server.js
+## Static server

-I use this script to test the static production build.
+I include [http-server](https://github.com/nodeapps/http-server) to test the static production build.
 Don't expect people to have static servers ready, or to remember the command `python -m SimpleHTTPServer`.
-Have it all available for them. :)
+It's nice to have it all available for them. :)

-## Vendor libraries

-Webpack has good support for all kind of modules systems (AMD, CommonJS, etc.) but I decided to just stick with `window` globals.
-For now, I know it's the one common thing among all front-end library authors.
-Almost everyone provides a "distribution" version: a single prepackaged file that might use [UMD](https://github.com/umdjs/umd), but at the very least exports on the `window` object.

-By doing it this way, I also see a performance boost in the development and build scripts.
-Webpack doesn't need to worry about those files, it just focuses on my app.
-And if the vendor provides a minified version, I use that in the build step so I don't need to minify it myself (which can take a bit of time and is resource intensive).

-Of course, if I split my app into multiple smaller repositories, I won't pre-build the bundles for each repo.
-I'll use them directly with Webpack, but that's because I've established this "internal convention" for my project.

-## Bower

-I've read that some people are not a fan of [Bower](http://bower.io/).
-The main reason seems to be that npm has already solved package management, so it's not solving anything new.
-It also feels weird to use a package manager (npm), to install another package manager (Bower).

-I'd like to use "npm for all the things", and I've tried.
-However, since I'm using prepackaged distribution files exporting on the `window` object, I've found that these were not always available on npm.
-Bower being browser-focused, I'm sure to always get a prepackaged bundle.

-I also like the fact that Bower installs a "flat" dependency tree.
-If one library says it needs jQuery 1.7.1 and the other jQuery 1.7.2 I don't want both.
-Unlike on the server-side with Node, you have to be careful of the number of bytes sent down the wire to the browser.
-You also need to watch out for conflicts with exposing on the `window` object.
-My projects so far never had enough vendor libraries to reach "dependency hell" doing it this way.

-The last thing I like about Bower is its flexibility: all you need to make a Bower "package" is a GitHub repo with tags.
-So to me, Bower is really more of a "downloader" with version support than a "package manager".
+## Embracing CommonJS and npm

+On the front-end, there are all kinds of module systems (AMD, CommonJS, ES6 modules, etc.), and "package managers" (Bower, Component, npm, etc.).

+Recently I've tried to just stick with CommonJS (`var foo = require('foo')`), and npm.
+It's really just a matter of taste and trying to keep it simple.
+What's nice about Webpack is that it can support a lot of different systems, so one could adapt it easily to a different convention.

-## Lo-Dash templates and environment variables
+## Config with environment variables

-Two files, `index.html` and `config.js`, are actually [Lo-Dash](http://lodash.com/) templates.
-This allows me to generate different versions of them for different environments (ex: development, staging, production).

-It also means I can use environment variables (ex: `export API_URL='http://staging-api.example.com'`) to create a `window.config` object for the web app to use, somewhat mimicking the process of configuring a server-side Node.js app.
+Webpack has support for [envify](https://github.com/hughsk/envify), which replaces `process.env.ENV_VAR` with the value of the environment variable `ENV_VAR`.
+I use this to pass configuration values to the web app when building it (ex: `export API_URL='http://staging-api.example.com'`), somewhat mimicking the process of configuring a server-side Node.js app.
 (Of course, don't store anything secret in that config object, since unlike the server-side case, it is available for anyone to see.)

 ## JSHint